Pat Onstad: Major League Soccer

 On March 13, 2003, Onstad was signed as a discovery player by the San Jose Earthquakes as a replacement for Joe Cannon.
 Onstad filled in quite well, helping lead the Earthquakes to their second MLS Cup in three years, and winning the MLS Goalkeeper of the Year Award.
 He had another excellent year in 2005, supporting the Earthquakes as they went undefeated at home (the first time any team did that in MLS history) and winning the MLS Supporters' Shield, and winning the MLS Goalkeeper of the Year Award for a second time.
 He was named to the MLS Best XI in both 2003 and 2005.

 Along with the rest of his Earthquakes teammates, he moved to Houston for the 2006 season.
 Onstad played every minute of the regular season for the Dynamo.

 After the 2010 MLS season Houston declined Onstad's contract option.
 He elected to participate in the 2010 MLS Re-Entry Draft, but was not selected in the Re-Entry draft.
 Shortly thereafter, Onstad announced his retirement on December 21, 2010.

 International career

 Onstad played for Canada at the 1987 FIFA World Youth Championship and the 1987 Pan American Games.

 Onstad made his senior debut for the Canadian national team on February 18, 1988, against Bermuda, and played a total of 60 games over a 22-year period for the squad.
 He represented Canada in 15 FIFA World Cup qualification matches in three unsuccessful World Cup qualifying campaigns.
 His final official international game was an August 2008 World Cup qualification match against Jamaica.
-He played a friendly against Argentina on May 24, 2010.
+He played his last match for Canada in a friendly against Argentina on 24 May 2010, thus becoming the oldest player in Canada's history at the age of 42 years and 131 days, breaking the previous record set by David Norman in 1994.